-Abortion is a deeply personal and often complex decision for a woman.
-Planned Parenthood believes a woman should have accurate information about all her options.
-Information should support a woman, help her make a decision for herself, and enable her to take care of her health and well-being.
+Abortion is a deeply personal and often complex decision.
+Planned Parenthood believes all people should have accurate information about all their options.
+Information should support a person in making their own decision, and enable them to take care of their health and well-being.

-Providing women with access to quality, nonjudgmental health care is a priority for Planned Parenthood.
-Since 1984, Planned Parenthood Gulf Coast health centers in Baton Rouge and New Orleans have provided affordable, quality health care services to women and men in Louisiana in a confidential and nonjudgmental manner.
-Keeping Planned Parenthood's doors open in Louisiana is vital to women's health care.
+Providing access to quality, nonjudgmental health care is a priority for Planned Parenthood.
+Since 1984, Planned Parenthood Gulf Coast health centers in Baton Rouge and New Orleans have provided affordable, quality health care services to people in Louisiana in a confidential and nonjudgmental manner.
+Keeping Planned Parenthood's doors open in Louisiana is vital to Louisianian's health care.

 Do teens need their parent's permission to get an abortion?